-PayStream Advisors did a survey of corporate back offices at the end of 2017, and found that many organizations are struggling with high volumes of both email and paper invoices – without an efficient way to capture the information into their ERP through technology such as invoice scanning, using OCR, or other means.
+PayStream Advisors did a survey of corporate back offices and found that many organizations are struggling with high volumes of both email and paper invoices – without an efficient way to capture the information into their ERP through technology such as invoice scanning, using OCR, or other means.

 With the plethora of invoice scanning options around this important issue, it’s easy to get confused.
 Even the different file formats are treated differently, so it’s a good idea to understand which technologies do what, exactly.
 Let’s start with the bigger picture.

 Inputting Invoices To Your ERP

 Overall, here are the issues growing organizations with large invoice volumes are dealing with:

 - Emailed invoices are received electronically, printed out and then keyed in manually (time consuming and resource intensive)

 - Many companies have some OCR software, but often it is outdated or has integration issues.
 Older OCR software requires a lot of manual effort (such as manual field mapping)

 - The PayStream report talks about efficient invoices, which are invoices that arrive for processing through EDI or a solution portal.
 The vast majority of invoices are not delivered this way, however, as most suppliers are sending emailed and/or paper format invoices to their customers